Chef's Special Cocktail Bar

 Advertising

-Whether you’re craving scrumptious dim sum, a multi-course Peking duck dinner or spicy Sichuan specialties, Chicago’s top Chinese restaurants have you covered.
-While Chinatown is an obvious place to start, there are plenty of excellent options all across the city, from Uptown to Hyde Park.
-You can expect to find enticing dishes like crackling roast pork, Hong Kong-style crab, fluffy barbecue pork buns and supple dumplings filled with lamb and shrimp.
-There’s even an upscale hot pot experience, complete with wagyu and robot servers, among our picks.
+Whether you’re craving scrumptious dim sum, a multi-course Peking duck dinner or spicy Sichuan specialties, Chicago’s top Chinese restaurants—which are among the best restaurants in Chicago—have you covered.
+While Chinatown is an obvious place to start, there are plenty of excellent options all across the city, from Uptown to Bridgeport.
+You can expect to find enticing dishes like crackling roast pork, fluffy barbecue pork buns and supple dumplings filled with lamb and pork.
+There are even hot pot experiences, complete with wagyu beef and robot servers, among our picks.
 So check out our guide to the best Chinese food in Chicago and prepare to feast on a variety of delights.

 Time Out Market Chicago